NizarBelaatik/NeuralNetworkFromScratch/README.md

 # Neural Network from Scratch

-This project implements a neural network from scratch to solve the XOR problem, a classic problem in machine learning that demonstrates the capabilities of neural networks to learn non-linear decision boundaries.
+This project is an implementation of a neural network from scratch to solve the XOR problem, a classic problem in machine learning that demonstrates the capabilities of neural networks to learn non-linear decision boundaries.

 ## Directory Structure
    - Project structure:
      ```
      NeuralNetworkFromScratch/
      ├── src/
-     │   ├── neural_network.py
+     │   ├── layer.py
-     │   ├── layers.py
+     │   ├── fc_layer.py
-     │   ├── activation_functions.py
+     │   ├── activation_layer.py
-     │   └── loss_functions.py
+     │   ├── activations.py
-     ├── data/
+     │   ├── losses.py
-     │   └── xor_data.py
+     │   └── network.py
      ├── tests/
      │   └── test_neural_network.py
      ├── README.md
      └── requirements.txt
      ```

 ## Installation

 1. Clone the repository: